masta-g3/llmpedia/STRUCTURE.md

 - `utils/`: Utility functions and modules for the application
   - `plots.py`: Visualization functions for creating charts and plots (e.g., publication trends, topic maps)
-  - `streamlit_utils.py`: Utility functions specific to Streamlit UI components (e.g., custom pagination, styling helpers)
+  - `streamlit_utils.py`: Utility functions specific to Streamlit UI components (e.g., custom pagination, styling helpers). **Recently added**: `display_reddit_summaries()` for showing Reddit discussion timelines with identical styling to X.com discussions.
   - `app_utils.py`: General utility functions for the application logic (e.g., data formatting, helper calculations)
   - `styling.py`: CSS and styling functions, including custom CSS injection
   - `db/`: Database-related utilities
     - `db_utils.py`: Lower-level database connection and query execution helpers (consider merging or refactoring if overlap with `db.py`)
-    - `db.py`: Consolidated database access functions abstracting queries for papers, embeddings, tweets, repositories, etc. This is the primary interface for fetching data for the UI.
+    - `db.py`: Consolidated database access functions abstracting queries for papers, embeddings, tweets, repositories, etc. This is the primary interface for fetching data for the UI. **Recently added**: `read_last_n_reddit_analyses()` for fetching cross-subreddit Reddit discussion summaries.
     - `logging_db.py`: Functions specifically for logging user interactions or application events to the database.
   - `instruct.py`: Functions for interacting with external LLM APIs (OpenAI, Anthropic, etc.) used in the chat feature.
   - `pydantic_objects.py`: Pydantic models used for data validation, especially for data fetched from the database or external APIs.